TGD-HW/tgmanGH/docs/Manual/CZ/SW/Profinet/md/general.en.md

-##Technická specifikace
+##Technical Specification
-Servozesilovač TGZ používá PROFIdrive podle uvedené technické specifikace:
+The TGZ servo amplifier uses PROFIdrive Profile according to the above-mentioned technical specification:

-- Třída použití 1 (*Standard Drive* - regulátor otáček)
+- Application Class 1 (*Standard Drive* – speed regulator)
-- Třída použití 3 (jednoosý polohovací pohon s lokálním *Motion Control* - regulátor polohy).
+- Application Class 3 (Single Axis positioning drive, with local *Motion Control* – position regulator).

-Pro ovládání TGZ je k dispozici několik telegramů PROFIdrive pro použití s PLC:
+Several PROFIdrive telegrams are available for use with the PLC for controlling the TGZ:

-- Standardní telegram 1 - rozhraní n-údajů, 16 bitů
+- Standard telegram 1 – n-setpoint interface, 16 bits
-- Standardní telegram 3 - rozhraní n-údajů, 32 bitů, s jedním senzorem
+- Standard telegram 3 – n-setpoint interface, 32 bits, with one sensor
-- Standardní telegram 7 - polohovací rozhraní
+- Standard telegram 7 – positioning interface
-- Standardní telegram 9 - polohovací rozhraní plus podrežim MDI
+- Standard telegram 9 – positioning interface plus MDI submode
-- Telegram 111 - SinaPos basic positioner
+- Telegram 111 – SinaPos basic positioner
-- Telegram 352 - rozšířený telegram 1 s dalšími stavovými informacemi
+- Telegram 352 – extended telegram 1 with additional status information

-Podrobný popis telegramů naleznete v příslušné dokumentaci.
+For detailed description of the telegrams see the appropriate documentation.

-Podle specifikace PROFINET podporuje servopohon TGZ třídu shody A.
+According to the PROFINET specification, the TGZ servo drive supports the Conformance Class A.
-Parametry PROFIdrive lze číst a zapisovat přes síť PROFINET, stejně jako cyklická data.
+The PROFIdrive parameters can be read and written over PROFINET network, as well as cyclic data.
-Synchronizace mezi zařízeními se provádí pouze prostřednictvím PLC v rámci doby cyklu dat RT.
+Synchronization between devices is done only through PLC within the cycle time of RT data.
-U dvouosé varianty servopohonu je možná i přesná synchronizace (elektronický převod) uvnitř jednoho TGZ.
+For the two axes servo drive variant, exact synchronization (electronic gearing) inside one TGZ is also possible.

-##Doba cyklu dat RT
+##Cycle Time of RT Data
-Nejrychlejší doba cyklu TGZ pro data PROFINET RT je 1 ms (firmware od srpna 2022 nebo novější).
+TGZ fastest cycle time for the PROFINET RT data is 1 ms (firmware from August 2022 or newer).
-Maximální jitter je 250 µs.
+The maximal response jitter is 250 µs.

-##Servo typu TGZ-S-48-xxx
+##TGZ-S-48-xxx Servo Type
-Tato verze má zvláštní zacházení s firmwarem: vzhledem k podobnosti s verzí TGZ-D musí být naprogramována firmwarem určeným pro variantu TGZ-D.
+This version has special firmware handling: due to similarity of the TGZ-D version, it must be programmed with the firmware designated for TGZ-D variant.
-Proto je nutné použít také soubor `GSDML` s názvem `GSDML-V2.4-TGDrives-TGZ-D-xxxxxxxx.xml`, tj. soubor pro dvouosou variantu.
+Therefore, it is necessary to use also the `GSDML` file named `GSDML-V2.4-TGDrives-TGZ-D-xxxxxxxx.xml`, i.e., the file for the double axis variant.
-Při uvádění pohonu do provozu lze použít pouze první osu.
+During the drive commissioning, only the first axis can be used.
-Druhá osa zůstává vždy v chybovém stavu.
+The second axis remains always in an error.